MarkAppprogrammer/MarkAppprogrammer.github.io/_posts/2025-04-18-all-about-int.md

 $$ \int_{a}^{b} f(x) dx = \text{F}(b) - \text{F}(a)$$

-where $\text{F}(x)$ is the antidervative of $f(x)$.
+where $$\text{F}(x)$$ is the antidervative of $$f(x)$$.
 All it's telling us is that the integral over some interval is just the difference of the antiderivative evaluated at the bounds.
 An indefinite integral is simply the definite integral (like the one we showed above) but with no bounds.
 Ex:

 $$ \int f(x) dx = \text{F}(x) + \text{C}$$

-The only real difference is that when we have no bounds, we have to add a " $+ \text{C}$ " after evaluating the integral, called the constant of integration.
+The only real difference is that when we have no bounds, we have to add a " $$+ \text{C}$$ " after evaluating the integral, called the constant of integration.
 Why, you may ask?
 Because the derivative of any constant is always zero and so we account for the fact that when we undo the derivative of some function, there may have been some constant in that function.

 ## Taking Antiderivatives